beartell/anymlops/README.md

 - GitHub Actions is used to automatically create commits when the configuration file (`anymlops-config.yaml`) is rendered, as well as to kick off the deployment action.

-Anymlops aims to abstract all these complexities for its users.
-Hence, it is not necessary to know any of the technologies mentioned above to have your project successfully deployed.

-> TLDR: If you know GitHub and feel comfortable generating and using API keys, you should have all it takes to deploy and maintain your system without the need for a dedicated
-> DevOps team.
-No need to learn Kubernetes, Terraform, or Helm.
+At Anymlops, we're all about making things easy for you!
+That's why you don't need to worry about understanding any of the technical jargon we've mentioned.
+Our goal is to ensure your project is deployed smoothly and successfully, without any fuss on your end.

 ### Cloud Providers ☁️